thenativeweb/node-eventstore/source/content.md

     var eventstore = require('eventstore');

     var es = eventstore.createStore(); // optional pass in your options
+                                       // to disable forking of event dispatching set forkDispatching to false

 By default the eventstore will use an inMemory Storage, a fakePublisher and no logger.